Snapchat/ModJS/README.md

     keydb.register(concat);

+*Note: The redis and keydb objects may be used interchangebly.*

 To run this script on startup simply add the path as a module parameter, e.g. ``loadmodule /path/to/modjs.so /path/to/startup.js``

 We may now use this command from any client.
 E.g.: